karam-koujan/mini-pytorch/readme.md

 **Mini-PyTorch** is a compact, educational tensor library written from scratch in pure C. Inspired by the core functionalities of PyTorch, it provides a dynamic Tensor object, a powerful automatic differentiation engine (autograd), and the essential building blocks for creating and training neural networks.

-This project is designed for students, developers, and enthusiasts who want to look under the hood and understand the inner workings of a modern deep learning framework.

 ## Table of Contents